Occasionally when I have free time I like to work on side projects. This page lists the one which reached completion. 🏆

 what you want to do with each input field (stream it to disk/s3/whatever).
 It

-also made me realize how nifty Cython is.
+also made me realize how useful Cython is.

 Jekyll theme I wrote in some free time.
 While setting up an earlier version of